jacobRaw/MTRN4231_burger_bot/README.md

 #### Object Detection
 To assemble a burger the system needs to identify the correct ingredients corresponding to the recipe for the requested burger.
 We considered colour masking and using the shape to identify the ingredients.
 However, due to past experience of each of the team members this was not used due to its unreliablity and is not robust against changes in environment such as lighting conditions.

-In search of a more robust computer vision strategy we adopted Ultralytics YOLO modelled to perform transfer training for a custom model that is trained on the fake food ingredients.
-This invovled using taking over 200 images that each needed annotation.
+In search of a more robust computer vision strategy we adopted the Ultralytics YOLO model to perform transfer training for a custom model that is trained on fake food ingredients.
+This invovled taking over 200 images that each needed annotation.
 Two seperate YOLO models were trained.

 **YOLO model 1**